 When making chicken fajitas, I like to use chicken breast because it is a lean protein that cooks quickly.
 Feel free to use other cuts of chicken or other proteins.
 This air fryer fajita recipe works just as well with lean cuts of beef or pork.

 You can also make this recipe even healthier and replace the meat with strips of tofu.
 We tried this as a vegan/vegetarian dish on Meatless Monday and it worked out great!

 Are you keto or cutting out carbs?
 Then you probably want an alternative to the tortillas that I serve them with.

 In that case, cut out the tortilla completely.
 The chicken strips and bell peppers are so full of flavor that you don’t need it.
-Layer it over a leafy salad, a bowl of quinoa or add more fibre to your diet with riced cauliflower.
+Layer it over a leafy salad, a bowl of quinoa, or add more fiber to your diet with riced cauliflower.

 Honestly, these air fryer chicken fajitas are always a hit in my house.
-I could serve this several days a week and no one would complain.
+I could serve these several days a week and no one would complain.